skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 Mordan.
 The Wizards that kept the place were slain in the battle against the Lich King, and the location of the archives are now lost.
-But there is a slim hope that if they could be found again, perhaps some hint of the Dwarven spell could be learned.*
+But there is a slim hope that if they could be found again, perhaps some hint of the dwarven spell could be learned.*

 *The Magus Archives were built soon after the inception of the Guild of Mages itself.
 I have sent secret messengers to Dunlock to speak with